How to Cite a Conference Paper

 How do I cite a poster session?

-You cite a poster session just like any other unpublished conference presentation.
+You cite a poster session just like any other unpublished conference paper.
 In APA, for example, you would simply change the description in the square brackets to [Poster presentation] or [Poster session].
 The other elements of the citation remain the same.

 Was this article helpful?